Skip to content

 • Direct access (read_file, write_file, edit_file, file_info, create_directory) gates the operation’s target path.
 You must name a path that the patterns permit.

-• Walkers (list_directory, search_files, find_files) gate their root by deny/protected patterns, but not by allowed_patterns — a directory root like . never matches a file pattern such as src/*.py, so requiring it to would make every listing fail.
-Instead, the root is always walked and each entry is filtered against all three lists.
-A directory listing can never surface a path the agent couldn’t otherwise read or write.
+• Walkers (list_directory, search_files, find_files) gate their root by denied patterns, but not by allowed_patterns — a directory root like . never matches a file pattern such as src/*.py, so requiring it to would make every listing fail.
+Instead, the root is walked and each entry is filtered with read-level access against allowed_patterns and denied_patterns.
+A directory listing cannot surface a path the agent couldn’t otherwise read.

 So with allowed_patterns=['*.py'], list_directory('.') succeeds and shows only the .py entries; read_file('notes.md') is rejected.